BackofenLab/IntaRNA/README.md

 Depending on the structural context, such winding might be sterically and kinetically hindered by the necessary unwinding of intra-molecular structural elements.

-This model (`--model=L`) aims to incorporate such effects into the predictions of IntaRNA.
+The helix-based prediction model aims to incorporate such effects into the predictions of IntaRNA.
 This is done by restricting the maximum length of inter-molecular helices to a specified number of (stacked) base pairs.
 That way, 'wound up' subhelices are interspaced by flexible interior loops that